The project of today is: Can I use NTFS compression to system drivers repository?

 We will start it now and after every event like Windows 10 Upgrades because it ‘reinstalls’ the whole OS, and it resets these folders to their previous uncompressed state.

-Start it and wait for its completion (press Refresh button update the window).
+Start it and wait for its completion (press Refresh button to update the window).

 Mission almost accomplished.

 Fixing Minor Drawbacks

-Looking here and there, I discovered that some of the files became suddenly blue into these 2 folders:
+Looking here and there, I discovered that some of the files became suddenly blue in these 2 folders:

 I found out that they are hardlinks to copies into OEM Drivers Repository.